doesprintfwork/All-in-one-Vanilla-AMD-Hackintosh-Guide/README.md

-# Vanilla AMD Hackintosh Guide
+# Vanilla Intel & AMD Hackintosh Guide
 ---

-Testing
+### Introduction

+So, you want a working Hackintosh without any other extra trash in